brainhack-school2020/mschoettner_fMRI-ML/README.md

 ## Summary

-This project will use machine learning on an openly accessable fMRI data set.
-Suitable data sets can for example be found on [OpenNEURO](https://openneuro.org/public/datasets).
+This project will use machine learning on the preprocessed [ABIDE](http://preprocessed-connectomes-project.org/abide/index.html) data set to predict autism from resting state fMRI data.

+Because of the large size of the data set, the main analysis will be run on an HPC cluster.

 ## Project definition